Relational Mission

 index.png

-If you are interested in volunteering or just want to learn more about Redeeming Grace Ministries, click here.
+If you are interested in volunteering or just want to learn more about Redeeming Grace Ministries, email Shelley Aistrup or visit the website.

 Neighborhood Food Project